andsmith/fm_explorer/README.md

 ![FM Explorer - carrier adjust](https://github.com/andsmith/fm_explorer/blob/main/screen_carrier.png)

-Theremin mode:
+### Theremin mode:

 ![res_detect_user_pick](https://github.com/andsmith/fm_explorer/blob/main/screen_theremin.png)

-Future work:
+### Future work:
   * voice memory bank
+  * Multiple voices at once (a la organ registration) controlled by the same carrier.
-  * hand-tracking control/modulation
+  * hand-tracking control/modulation, and/or voice selection
   * Sound ON/OFF indicator.
   * attack sustain decay release envelope for mouse click tones in Theremin
   * Do more interesting (or "musical") parameters have integer or rational ratios with low denominators between the carrier and modulation frequencies?
 These could be made "sticky" on the modulation grid?
 Not sure what to do with modulation depth/amplitude though, i.e. which values produce more musical FM parameters...